chiperoo/getting-and-cleaning-data/README.md

 * `README.md` - This file.

 ## Tidy notes
-This data in `tidy_data.txt` is the long form of tidy data.
+The data in the generated `tidy_data.txt` is the long form of tidy data.
 Per the criteria that defines tidy:
   1. Each variable forms a column
     * The variables here are: `subject_id`, `activity`, `measurement`, `value`
   2. Each observation forms a row